jarinox/python-droit/docs/models.md

 **Attributes**

 - rawInput: the raw userinput as a string
+- simpleInput: lowercase version of raw userinput with unnecessary characters removed
 - words: processed list containig the words of the raw userinput

 #### DroitPlugin(mode, name, path="droit/")